Data sharing policy

 For studies involving human research participant data or other sensitive data, we encourage Authors to share de-identified or anonymized data.

 Prior to sharing human research participant data, Authors should consult an ethics committee to ensure data is shared in accordance with participant consent and all applicable local laws.
 Data sharing should never compromise participant privacy.
-It is, therefore, not appropriate to publicly share personally identifiable data on human research participants.
+It is therefore not appropriate to publicly share personally identifiable data from human research participants.

 Supplementary data